Documents to download

 The final report of the Independent Inquiry into Child Sexual Abuse, published in October 2022, said children had suffered because of “a marked absence of a cohesive set of laws and procedures in England and in Wales that require individuals working with children to report child sexual abuse”.

-The report recommended the UK Government and the Welsh Government introduce legislation placing certain individuals under a statutory duty to report child sexual abuse in prescribed circumstances (for example, where they observe recognised indicators of sexual abuse).
+It recommended the UK Government and the Welsh Government introduce legislation requiring certain individuals to report child sexual abuse in set circumstances (for example, where they observe indicators of sexual abuse).

 The report recommended it should be a criminal offence for mandated reporters to not report child sexual abuse when a child or perpetrator discloses it to them, or they witness a child being sexually abused.